Track Days / Club Racing · Workflow guide

 What do I do if a car has no assigned number?

-RaceTagger flags it as 'no-number'.
-Cross-reference with the participant list using vehicle color, type, and pit lane position.
-Many track days use pit boards — photograph it early for reference.
-You can manually identify road cars using visual cues rather than relying on OCR.
+RaceTagger reads race numbers, not license plates, so a car with no number comes through without a match.
+Cross-reference it with the participant list using vehicle color, type, and pit lane position.
+Photographing the pit board early gives you a handy reference, and you can identify road cars from visual cues rather than relying on plate reading.

 How does RaceTagger handle temporary tape or magnetic numbers?